-Faster grid scans are now available in beta mode.
+Faster grid scans are now available.
 Data collection is at approx the max frame rate of the detector.
-Please ask your local contact if you would like to try them out.

 Over the last couple of years we have been developing serial data collection (SSX) based on fixed targets.
 We are now at a point where we can offer fixed target (and other modes of) SSX to interested users during the final stages of commissioning.